-Two arrested in Canada in national security raids
+Two arrested, one charged in Canada in national security raids

 Kingston is a small city east of Toronto, home to a major university and several prisons.

-Reporting by Allison Martell; Editing by Bill Rigby
+Reporting by Allison Martell, Tyler Choi and Anna Mehler Paperny; Editing by Bill Rigby and James Dalgleish